What is Milkywire?

 How much of each donation goes to the initiatives being supported?

 90% of your donation directly supports our carefully audited, high-impact organizations.
 10% covers platform and transaction costs.
-Of the 90% we disburse, up to 10% is spent on compliance and fundraising for the organization, while the rest goes towards their project budget.
+Of the 90% we disburse, up to 10% is spent on compliance and fundraising for the organization, while the rest goes towards their initiative budget.
 Our model is also audited annually by PwC.

 Does Milkywire have a whistleblowing function?